Code Geass: Akito the Exiled: Plot

 The Wyverns board the leading Ark Fleet ship and sink it.
 In the mission, Akito succumbs to Shin's Geass, and nearly kills Ashley.
 Shortly afterwards, the Wyvern Squad appears to have all died in battle.
 Leila sets defensive measures in place to stop Shin from infiltrating the base.
 Shin starts having memories of his last relatives, who encourage him to commit suicide, but is stopped by Jean Rowe.
 Shin and the Holy Order of Michael discover the location of Castle Weisswolf and arrived to lay siege to it.
 However, Klaus Warwick contacted them for a formal surrender with the condition of sparing the lives of the inhabitants.
 Shin later reveals his true agenda to Leila: he wants to cause open war between the 3 superpowers by nuking Pendragon with wZERO's Apollos' Chariot missiles in order to kill the emperor.
 The Wyverns then appear, with Akito taking Leila from Shin while Yukiya destroys the Ark.

 Ashley joins the Wyverns after being betrayed by Shin and urges Jean to take his side based on their leader's recent descent into madness.
 The remaining forces of the Knights of St. Michael assemble to launch a final assault on Castle Weisswolf against the W-0, along with their new ally Ashley.
 Although the Wyverns take down most of their forces, Shin remains superior.
 Leila then awakes her Geass which causes the late people to confront Shin.
 The fight continues as Akito's and Shin's Knightframes are damaged and start fighting with swords.
 As Shin is about to kill his brother, Jean intervenes and shoots him while being impaled by the man she loves.
 Shin drops his hatred and succumbs to his wounds next to Jean's body.
 The European Army becomes a republic and the Wyvern Squad retires.
-As Akito and Leila start a relationship, a young man named Rolo rescues Suzaku and Lelouch from the Euro Britannnian prison.
+As Akito and Leila start a relationship, a young man named Rolo rescues Suzaku and Lelouch from the Euro Britannian prison.